aspose-slides/Aspose.Slides-Documentation/net/developer-guide/manage-presentation/convert-presentation/convert-powerpoint/convert-powerpoint-to-png/_index.md

 3. Use a [ISlideGetThumbnail](https://reference.aspose.com/slides/net/aspose.slides/islide/methods/getthumbnail/index) method to get the thumbnail for each slide.
 4. Use the [IPresentation.SaveMethod(String, SaveFormat, ISaveOptions](https://reference.aspose.com/slides/net/aspose.slides.ipresentation/save/methods/5) method to save the slide thumbnail to the PNG format.

-This C# code shows you how to convert a PowerPoint presentation to PNG:
+This C# code shows you how to convert a PowerPoint presentation to PNG.
+Presentation object can load PPT, PPTX, ODP etc, then each slide in presentation object is converted to PNG format or other images format.

 ```c#
 using (Presentation pres = new Presentation("pres.pptx"))